FluentCRM $129/Single Site | Other pricing for more sites

 If you need more than one sender integration, that’s OK.
 You may want multiple integrations to separate transactional and marketing emails.
 Perhaps you have more than one service in case one fails, you can still send using another provider.

-Having multiple options and easy setup – for FREE – makes this a great tool to keep around.
+Having multiple options and an easy setup – for FREE – makes this a great tool to keep around.

-A Modern Interface Makes Work Easier
+4: A Modern Interface Makes Work Easy for WordPress Users

 Here’s a look at the Settings interface.